antoinecoulombe/cotulity/README.md

 ## DEV environment

 When developping, running the API locally might be less time-consuming than rebuilding Docker everytime a change is made.
-To do so, stop the execution of the Docker container named `api`, and run the following command in a terminal window, in the api folder: `npm run dev`.
+To do so, stop the execution of the Docker container named `api`, then:

+1. Execute the following command in a terminal window, in the api folder: `npm run dev`.
 This will start a nodemon session, restarting the server after every change.

-\* Changes will not be detected for TypeScript files.
-Pressing on `Cmd+Shift+b` and selecting `tsc:watch - api/tsconfig.json` will solve this issue.
+1. Press `Cmd+Shift+b` and select `tsc:watch - api/tsconfig.json` to detect changes in TypeScript files and compile them in the `dist` folder.

+## DEBUG environment

+When debugging, stop the execution of the Docker container named `api`, then:

+1. Execute the following command in a terminal window, in the api folder: `npm run debug`.
+This will start a `ts-node-dev` instance with the `--inspect` flag.
+1. Go to the `Run and Debug` tab of visual studio, select `Node: TypeScript` and then press the green play button (or F5).

+\* `ts-node-dev` does not need to compile the TypeScript files to the `dist` folder as is the case for the `dev` environment.
+It acts as a replacement for `nodemon` and `ts-node`, to execute TypeScript without precompiling and restart the server after every change.

+For additional information, please consult [the ts-node-dev npm Homepage](https://www.npmjs.com/package/ts-node-dev).

 ## Compiling Less